bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

 It was an internal training session of my company.
 I would like to share this.

-It is "Problem solving and effective presentation", and here’s the time for the first part.
+It is "Problem solving and effective presentation", and here's the time for the first part.
 Here we go.

 ---